top of page

 Taking the Train

 Another option, if you don’t have your own car or aren’t renting one while in Canada, is taking the train from Montreal to Quebec City!
-This is a great option if you don’t want to get behind the wheel.
+This is a great option if you don’t want to get behind the wheel and plan on staying only in the city.
 The average train journey takes 3.5 hours.

 Tickets range from USD $65 to USD $310 roundtrip.
 There are various ticket types you can purchase, just like on a plane.
 The most basic is the “Escape” ticket, which is the cheapest, and they progressively get more expensive until you reach the “Business Plus” option, which is the most expensive.